Har Mar Superstar: Honors and awards

 Tillmann was named the NMEs 2004 Rock and Roll Man of the Year.

 In 2013, Minneapolis mayor R. T. Rybak declared September 20, 2013 "Har Mar Superstar Day".
 Tillmann was presented with an official proclamation from the city in recognition of his achievements in music and film, and in light of his continued connection to Minneapolis.
 In celebration, Tillmann kicked off his fall U.S. tour with a special performance that night at Minneapolis club First Avenue.

 Tillmann was honored with a star on First Avenue's outside mural, which recognizes performers who have played sold-out shows or otherwise demonstrated a major contribution to the culture at the venue.
 According to journalist Steve Marsh, receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis."
-After anonymous sexual misconduct accusations against Tillmann emerged, First Avenue painted over Har Mar Superstar's star.
+After multiple sexual misconduct accusations against Tillmann emerged, including "five women [giving] the Star Tribune detailed accounts of the singer groping them without their consent—sometimes at bars and sometimes at his house, where the party often continued" and accounts of two cases in which Tillmann "exposed himself", First Avenue painted over Har Mar Superstar's star.

 Personal life

 In 2016, Tillmann moved from Brooklyn back to Minnesota, specifically to the Northeast neighborhood of Minneapolis.

 During the COVID-19 pandemic, Tillmann and his fiancée Laura Hauser created coloring books to raise funds to help affected businesses, including First Avenue and several local bars, including Grumpy's and Palmer's Bar.

 Tillmann publicly discussed getting sober and how he became a mail carrier during the pandemic while promoting his album Roseville.

 He married his partner Laura in 2022, double-barrelling their surnames to be legally known as Sean Tillmann-Hauser.